 What is PrEP?

 PrEP (Pre-exposure Prophylaxis) is an FDA-approved, Centers for Disease Control and Prevention (CDC)-recommended daily prevention regimen that, if followed, can reduce your risk of contracting HIV by more than 90 percent.
-The regimen includes a daily dose of the pill Truvada, as well as regular HIV tests (every 3 months) and periodic kidney testing (every six months).
+The regimen includes a daily dose of the pill Truvada or Descovy, as well as regular HIV tests (every 3 months) and periodic kidney testing (every six months).
 Please note that only individuals who are verified as HIV negative can take PrEP.

 You can learn more about how PrEP works and enroll in our PrEP program by calling 412-345-7456 and asking to speak to an Allies Health Advocate, or use the Contact Us link.